-I don’t like dry meatloaf, no one does.
+I don’t like dry Italian meatloaf, no one does.

-I love this meatloaf recipe, I’ve made it with beef, turkey, bison, pork, and chicken, and every one of them was a huge success with my family.
-Big on flavor and never bland or boring, it’s an easy recipe that’s fun to make.
+I love this easy Italian meatloaf recipe.
+I’ve made it with beef, turkey, bison, pork, and chicken, and every one of them was a huge success with my family.
+Big on flavor and never bland or boring, it’s an easy meatloaf recipe that’s fun to make.
 The hardest part about making it is sautéing the onions and garlic.

 This meatloaf recipe can easily be made into meatballs if you prefer.
 I like to stuff a small cube of fontina or mozzarella cheese into the center of each meatball so that they all have a gooey, melted cheese center.

 Why is Meatloaf Dry?

 1. The main reason most meatloaf recipes turn out dry is due to overcooking.
 One of the secrets to a great meatloaf recipe is the instant-read thermometer.
 Just like grilling a hamburger, once you overcook the meat it will dry out.
 Know the cooking temperatures for whatever meat you’re using, and don’t go beyond that temperature.

 - Ground beef, pork, and bison: you need to cook it to 160°F

 2. The second thing to prevent a dry Italian meatloaf is to add milk, yogurt, stock, or half & half to your bread crumbs.
 This technique called a ‘Panade’ and is a combination of starch and liquid that is mixed into ground meats in order to bind them.
 By adding liquid to the binder, you keep the cooked protein tender and juicy.